rbiven/-Creating_Customer_Segments/README.md

 # From Rbiven
-The above is from the Udacity Machine Learning nanodegree course.
+The above is the documentation for one of the projects in the Udacity Machine Learning nanodegree.
 I am putting my results on Github for peer review.
-If you are interesting in my work, I highly recommend the Udacity Nanodegree course.
+If you are interesting in my work or have questions about my methods, please let me know.
+If you are interesting in learngin more about machine learning, I highly recommend the Udacity Nanodegree course.